25 December 2017

 🌿 In 2019, Shaw Island deer enjoyed the juicy center buds coming on the new growth in a pot of Dahlias at the Gatehouse and dined on the red flowers of Crocosmia 'Lucifer.'
 Some pots are climbing higher to the top of a spool-table so let us see how that goes.

 In July of 2019, the deer cleaned off the flower heads on Yarrow, Rubeckia, Persicaria, and several Red-Hot Pokers.
-But the flowering tobacco is strong and well without teeth marks.
+But the flowering tobacco is strong and without teeth marks.

 🌿 There is an informative essay by Jeff Chorba on Designing with Deer Resistance.
 Click here.